Tokipudi/Nox/README.md

 The loser's fighter will be exhausted, and will not be able to fight anymore for a certain length of time.
 If its owner want to fight again, they will have to use another fighter!

 ![Fight Command](https://github.com/Tokipudi/Nox/blob/main/src/media/readme/fight.gif)

+### How to run

+If you want to clone this project and run it on your end, here are the first steps you want to take.

+**WARNING: This bot was not meant to be ran by anyone else than me.
+It is extremely likely that you will encounter errors when trying to make it run for the first time.**

+## Pre-requisites

+* Node >= 16
+* A Postgresql Database
+* Hirez developer API credentials (you can request them [here](https://fs12.formsite.com/HiRez/form48/secure_index.html))

+## Installation

+* Rename `.env.example` to `.env` and configure it properly
+* Install the node application: `npm install`
+* Setup the database: `npx prisma migrate`
+* Compile typescript files: `npm run build`
+* Start the bot: `npm start`